 If you’re considering home emergency insurance, then the first thing to do is check whether you already have the cover you’re looking for.

-If you rent a property, then home emergency cover is the responsibility of the landlord.
-And if you’re a homeowner, you’ll almost certainly have buildings and contents insurance in place already.
+If you rent a property, your landlord is responsible for many of the incidents that are covered by home emergency protection.
+If you’re a homeowner, you’ll almost certainly have buildings and contents insurance in place already.
 This may include some or all the things covered by home emergency insurance.

 If home emergencies aren’t covered, then you might want to look to add this cover on to your existing policy for extra protection.